calebmazitama/eda-html-css-workshop/README.md

 Video instructions are available here (~3mins): https://vimeo.com/429373928

+## Post Workshop Update

+This code is live over here! https://blainebooher.com/eda-workshop-06-16/ Here's a video of the workshop tonight: https://vimeo.com/429855400

+## Workshop Agenda

 Today we will cover:

   - Who is EDA and what do we do?